codefreezefi/codefreeze.fi/index.md

 ### Spending some time at Kiilopää?

-As folks found out on codefreeze 2015, the scenery is beautiful and there would be tons of interesting things to do, outside the realms of talking software.
+As folks found out on Codefreeze 2015, the scenery is beautiful and there would be tons of interesting things to do, outside the realms of talking software.
 Suomen Latu Kiilopää organizes quite interesting set of safaris for all people.
 The possible safaris include, for example

 #### Searching for Northern Lights